camunda/connector-template-inbound/README.md

-> A template for new C8 connectors.
+> A template for new C8 inbound Connectors.
 >
 > To use this template update the following resources to match the name of your connector:
 >